My Early Life

-My Early Life, also known in the USA as A Roving Commission: My Early Life, is a 1930 book by Winston Churchill.
+My Early Life, also known in the US as A Roving Commission: My Early Life, is a 1930 book by Winston Churchill.
 It is an autobiography from his birth in 1874 to around 1902.
 The book closes with mention of his marriage in 1908, stating that he lived happily ever after.

 Synopsis

 The book begins by describing his childhood and schooldays, and provides context for the earlier published accounts of events in his early life.
 He describes his large collection of toy soldiers, his usually unsuccessful experiences in school, and how his family decided his path in life was to join the army as an officer.

 He describes how he became proficient in writing and speaking English, as he has three terms of a course under an excellent teacher of English; had he been a more successful student by the standards of schools of his youth, he would have learned Latin and Greek instead.
 That part of his education proved fruitful when he began to write for newspapers and speak in public, gaining praise for his efforts.
 He was saddened by the early death of his father, not having the opportunity to have an adult relationship with him.
 Otherwise, his characteristic optimism carries him through every experience of his life, allowing him to see events that at first seemed a misfortune as changing his path in life to one with a later success.

-Harrow School prepared him to attend Sandhurst and become an officer in the army, specifically in a cavalry unit.
+Harrow School prepared him to attend the Royal Military College, Sandhurst, and become an officer in the army, specifically in a cavalry unit.
 He was an avid polo player in his years as an army officer.
 Once out of formal schooling, he was eager for experiences, taking every opportunity to be where the action was.
-He was an observer in Cuba as Spain fought the rebels there and that same itch for experience brought him to the battles at the frontier of India (an area now in Pakistan), and brought him to South Africa.
+He was an observer in Cuba when Spain fought the rebels there and that same itch for experience took him to battles in the North-West Frontier Province of India (an area now in Pakistan), and to the Second Boer War, in South Africa.